Truus van Aalten: Early career with Ufa

 Ufa bigwigs made a decision.
 Truus's German was wobbly at best, but she was sparkly and funny and the camera liked her.
 If her father would sign a contract, Ufa would train Truus and put her in more films.
 Her future would depend on hard work and luck.
 Truus and her father talked it over.
 Being an actress wasn't a secure job - it wasn't even a well-respected job - but it was all she'd ever wanted to do.
 The contract was signed and Truus moved to Berlin.

-At Ufa Truus was introduced to a major figure in her life, highly respected actress Olga Tschechowa, who became her unofficial mentor and mother-figure in movieland.
+At Ufa Truus was introduced to a major figure in her life, highly respected actress Olga Chekhova, who became her unofficial mentor and mother-figure in movieland.
 Olga was a fascinating woman, born in exotic Transcaucasia, part of the Russian Empire.
 Her claim to be related to Anton Chekhov was true, but she also loved to spin the most amazing yarns about her early life: she was close to Tsar Nicholas II, had met Rasputin and had fled the Revolution disguised as a mute peasant woman, hiding her jewellery in her mouth.
 She'd been acting since 1917, and had become one of Germany's most popular stars.
 Truus adored Olga, later citing her as a major influence both personally and professionally.
 Nicknaming her "Trulala", Olga taught her the disciplines of movie work and encouraged her to be more serious in her approach to it.
 She also badgered the still-chubby girl to lose some of her 106 pounds.
 "Have you done any exercises yet today, Trulala?" she would cry.
 "Which ones?
 For how long?
 Go get a copy of 'Eat Well And Stay Healthy' - we can't use fat girls in films!"

 Ufa put Truus into her next film, His Late Excellency in 1927.
-It starred Willy Fritsch, Max Hansen and Olga Tschechowa, and was directed by William Thiele.
+It starred Willy Fritsch, Max Hansen and Olga Chekhova, and was directed by William Thiele.